vishalveerareddy123/Lynkr/README.md

 ```

 Use additional `-e` flags (or `--env-file`) to pass Azure Anthropic credentials or other configuration values as needed.
+Replace `<workspace>` and `<endpoint-name>` with your Databricks workspace host and the Serving Endpoint you want to target (e.g. `/serving-endpoints/databricks-gpt-4o-mini/invocations`) so you can choose any available model.

 ### Provider-specific behaviour